The Toolkit supports mutual aid-based, anti-oppressive organizing around disasters.

-The Grassroots Disaster Relief Toolkit is intented to be used by people who recognize that those most marginalized by the systems of capitalism and colonization are the worst affected during acute disasters and that traditional, top-down models of providing aid rountinly disenfranchise survivors in their ability to prepare, respond to, and recover from acute disasters.
+Users of the Toolkit recognize that those most marginalized by capitalism and colonization are the worst affected during acute disasters and that top-down models of providing aid rountinly disenfranchise survivors in their ability to prepare, respond to, and recover from acute disasters.

-Working in the spirit of mutual aid means we break down the hierarchies between us so everyone can meaninginfully participate in the giving and receiving of aid in order to build stronger, more just communities after disaster.
+We work to counter these larger disasters by using this platform in the spirit of mutual aid.
+This means we work to break down the hierarchies between us so everyone can meaninginfully participate in the giving and receiving of aid in order to build stronger, more just communities.

 This platform is not meant to be used by organizations working in hierarchical, charity models or by hate groups.

 Finding common ground with our principles and values is a prerequisite for using this platform.

 As a collaborative project with Mutual Aid Disaster Relief, we share the network’s guiding Principles and Core Values.
 These values guide and shape our collective work in tangible ways.
 Our Core Values are:

 All users are responsible for helping make this platform a safe, accessible place for people to organize in.

 The administrators of the Relief Toolkit don’t have capacity to review all posts or directly moderate conflicts in the forums.
 We’re looking forward to adding more tools to support moderation by users in the future.
 In the meantime, you can contact site administrators at [email protected] with concerns.

 Users should NOT try to work through interpersonal and intercommunal conflicts on this platform.